Searching for a rural small business opportunity?

 She mentioned to me that she knew nothing about building an effective website.
 She had many fears, all of which were unfounded.

-She uses a company called Site Build It (SBI) to build her site.
+She uses a company called Solo Build It (SBI) to build her site.
 She is doing quite well!

 The approach to searching for a rural small business is the same as in the city…market research.
 In Ted and Melissa’s case, making the effort to find out the needs of the community led them to success.